hahusahin/ner_system_rnn/README.md

 In this project I developed a NER system using Bi-LSTM Recurrent Neural Network architecture.

 ### Description
 * The dataset has total of 47959 sentences with total 1048575 words.
-There are 17 unique NER tags
+There are 17 unique NER tags.

 * The dataset is taken from Kaggle.  https://www.kaggle.com/abhinavwalia95/entity-annotated-corpus